sevifinance/Sevi-Docs/src/pages/termsConditionsSellers.md

 17.4.
 No employee or representative of the Provider, other than a duly authorised officer, has any authority to bind us to any warranty or undertaking whatsoever.

-17.5.
-You are liable for the total Buyer Credit of the first Buyer Order in the case the Buyer does not have the ‘verified buyer’ status.

 ## 18. TERM AND TERMINATION

 18.1.
 Term.
 These Seller Terms of Service shall be for a term of 12 months commencing with the first date agreed by you and shall be automatically renewed every 12 months thereafter unless terminated by either party pursuant to these Seller Terms of Service, with a one-month notice.

 18.2.
 Termination.
 Both parties may immediately terminate these Seller Terms of Service only by written notice to the other Party if (i) any breach of a material provision of these Seller Terms of Service that if remediable is not remedied by the other Party within 14 days’ of the receipt of written notice from the other Party specifying the breach and requiring its remedy; (ii) any regulatory decision or governmental order requiring us to suspend the Sevi Payment Service(s), or you to suspend delivery of Goods or which is reasonably likely to result in the loss of our operating authority; or (iii) in an event of either Party files for bankruptcy, reorganisation (other than a solvent corporate reorganisation) or any similar proceeding or fails to discharge an involuntary petition therefor within 30 days after filing.

 18.3.
-Any termination under these Seller Terms of Service, except in accordance with clause 18.2 above, shall not relieve us of our obligation to pay to you any amount due already incurred prior to termination.

-18.4.
-Termination of these Seller Terms of Service shall not terminate any open Buyer Orders or any open Buyer Credit, prior to the issuance of a termination notice and such open Buyer Credits shall not relieve the Buyer from making instalment payments outstanding under the Buyer Credit.
+In addition to the continuing obligations set out in clause 19.7 that survive the termination of these Seller Terms of Service shall not terminate any open Buyer Orders or any open Buyer Credit, prior to the issuance of a termination notice and such open Buyer Credits shall not relieve the Buyer from making instalment payments outstanding under the Buyer Credit.
 Where there are open Buyer Credits and a termination notice has been issued by you, these Seller Terms of Service shall only terminate at the completion of all full and final payments due by the Buyers to us.

 ## 19. GENERAL TERMS